-Here let him name which... and then shall he name you such as would destroy the leaven that I now rehearsed you, which Christ hath himself put in our bread; such as (for the more part) would take his own Blessed Body out of the sacrament, and leave there for our souls nothing but unsavory bread, or as Tyndale argueth it, starch instead of bread.
-I would he would name them all that have now been burned here in England by the means of his own books.
-As Bainham the Jangler, and Hitton the Joiner, and Tewkesbury the Purser, and Bayfield the Apostate-a worshipful sort of preachers.
+Here let him name which... and then shall he name you such as would destroy the leaven that I now rehearsed you, which Christ hath himself put in our bread; such as (for the more part) would take his own Blessed Body out of the sacrament, and leave there for our souls nothing but unsavory bread, or as Tyndale argueth it, now been burned here in England by the means of his own books.
+As Bainham the Jangler, and Hitton the Joiner, and Tewkesbury the Purser. and Bayfield the Apostate-a worshipful sort of preachers.
 And yet shall Tyndale find none of all these, or any other that I have 5 heard of here, but that he either, though he held some of Tyndale's, yet he forsook as false some part of Tyndale's... or held as true some such thing besides, as Tyndale would, I wot well, if himself were apposed, affirm to be very false.
 And of this, if Tyndale dare deny it...
 I shall plainly prove both the parts.
 And therefore 10 let Tyndale, of those that have been burned here, choose which he list... and name of them all some one that he will call a "true" preacher... and then shall I prove you shortly that if that preacher be true, Tyndale shall even by that preacher, whom himself will name for true, be plainly proved false.
-15 Then raileth he further on and saith, "They keep [the Scripture] from

-Then raileth he further on and saith, "They keep [the Scripture] from the laypeople, that they should not see how they juggle with it."

-I have, in the book of my Dialogue, proved already that Tyndale doth in this point falsely belie the clergy... and that of truth,

-Wycliffe and Tyndale and Friar Barnes and such others have been the only cause for which the Scripture hath been of necessity kept out of the laypeople's hands-and that, of late, specially by the politic provision and ordinance of our most excellent sovereign the King's noble Grace, not without great and urgent causes manifestly arising upon the false, malicious means of William Tyndale... for which all the laypeople of this realm, both the evil folk that take harm by him and the good folk that lose the profit by him, have great cause to lament that ever that man was born.
+15 Then raileth he further on and saith, "They keep [the Scripture] from the laypeople, that they should not see how they juggle with it."
+I have, in the book of my Dialogue, proved already that Tyndale doth in this point falsely belie the clergy... and that of truth, Wycliffe and Tyndale and Friar Barnes and such others have been 20 the only cause for which the Scripture hath been of necessity kept out of the laypeople's hands-and that, of late, specially by the politic provision and ordinance of our most excellent sovereign the King's noble Grace, not without great and urgent causes manifestly arising upon the false, malicious means of William 25 Tyndale... for which all the laypeople of this realm, both the evil folk that take harm by him and the good folk that lose the profit by him, have great cause to lament that ever that man was born.